 Finally, set a timer for fifteen minutes.
 Write as much of your scene as you can.

-When your time is up, post your scene in the comments section.
+When your time is up, post your scene in the practice box below.
 And when you’re done, check out others who have shared their scenes.
 Let them know what you think!